nbhusare/jekyll-cayman-theme/_posts/2020-02-08-EMF-Proxy-Resolution.markdown

 ## EReference (containment)

 The below code is generated for the reference `features`.
 It is a **multi-valued, non-proxy resolving, containment** reference.
-An interesting thing here is that the generated code does not contain any proxy resolution logic, even though the value of the "Resolve Proxies" filed is true.
-This is because the value of "Containment Proxies" value is set to **false** (default value).
+An interesting thing here is that the generated code does not contain any proxy resolution logic, even though the value of the "Resolve Proxies" property is set to true.
+This is because the value of "Containment Proxies" property is set to **false** (default value).

-In the case of containment references, the combination of the above two fields decide whether the generated code contains proxy resolution or non-proxy resolution logic
+In the case of containment references, the combination of the above two fields decide whether the generated code contains proxy resolution logic or not

 ```
 public EList<Feature> getFeatures() {
 	if (features == null) {
-		features = new EObjectContainmentEList<Feature>(Feature.class, this,
+		features = new EObjectContainmentEList<Feature>(Feature.class, this, CreditcardPackage.PRODUCT__FEATURES);
-		CreditcardPackage.PRODUCT__FEATURES);
 	}
 	return features;
 }